Nigel Paul (boxer)

 Nigel Paul (born 27 June 1989) is a super heavyweight boxer from Trinidad and Tobago.

-In 2015 he won the Trinidad & Tobago National Novice Championships and became 7th at the AMBC American Confederation Boxing Championships.
+In 2015 he won the Trinidad & Tobago National Novice Championships and became seventh at the AMBC American Confederation Boxing Championships.

-In 2016 he became 2nd at the American Qualification Event for the 2016 Olympic Summer Games and qualified for the Olympic boxing tournament.
+In 2016 he became second at the American Qualification Event for the 2016 Olympic Summer Games and qualified for the Olympic boxing tournament.
 Paul was beaten by Nigerian boxer Efe Ajagba at the Olympic boxing tournament on 13 August at the Rio games.
 Ajagba won the bout with a 7 second knockout of Paul.

 In 2021 he competed at the World Championships, where he became the first boxer from his country, and the Caribbean, to win a world medal (bronze).
-He was coached By Reynold Cox and Rawlson Dopwell for this event.